peter-facko/PPnetwork/README.md

 this line is treated either as:

 1) a sequence of [Tokens](#Token), or
-2) a Token and the "rest" (the remaining substring)
+2) the first Token and the "rest" (the remaining substring after the end of the first Token)

 An input that contains no Tokens is ingored.